 Why Are Internship Reports Important?

-Although most internships are only a short-time job or volunteer service in a company, many experiences are also at play.
+Although most internships are only short-time jobs or volunteer service in a company, many experiences are also at play.
 That is why an internship report is important because this is the official document that describes and denotes the intern’s experience at work.
 And interns with an impressive background or experience in the report will have their image strengthened as candidates to apply in a similar field.
-Hence, students who graduate won’t have a hard time competing with other applicants in job applications.
+Hence, students who graduate won’t have a hard time competing with other applicants in the job application form.

 A research survey by NACE stated that 97% of large employers consider hiring interns back in 2014.
 Yes, many businesses are enthusiastic about having interns, but every student’s performance still needs to be assessed.
 And the internship report is the right data to inform educators or managers if interns have learned and contributed a lot from their internship.
 More so, mentors can grade students if they did poorly or satisfactorily during the internship period.
 And interns will be taught how to improve if they struggled.